‘THE CRIMSON HORROR’

 Clara and the Crimson Horror

 ‘The Crimson Horror’ is another good episode by Mark Gatiss.
 It features the return of the Paternoster Gang in Victorian London, 1893.
-These three characters seem to be popular in this ‘Doctor Who’ series!
+These three characters seem to be popular in the ‘Doctor Who’ series!

-It’s nice to see Neve McIntosh as Madame Vastra, Catrin Stewart as Jenny and Dan Starkey as Strax make a return to the ‘Doctor Who’ series.
+It’s nice to see Neve McIntosh as Madame Vastra, Catrin Stewart as Jenny and Dan Starkey as Strax make a return in the ‘Doctor Who’ series.
 In this story, our three heroes solve a really strange mystery.

 Catrin Stewart stands out for me in this episode.
-I liked it when Jenny finds the Doctor in his red state and helps him to get back to his normal self.
+I liked it when Jenny finds the Eleventh Doctor in his red state and helps him to get back to his normal self.
 Jenny also gets to be the action girl in her body-tight suit.

 This episode also features special guest star Dame Diana Rigg as Mrs. Gillyflower.
-Diana Rigg is very famous for her role of Emma Peel in ‘The Avengers’ 1960s TV series.
+Diana Rigg is very famous for her role as Emma Peel in ‘The Avengers’ 1960s TV series.
 I’m lucky to have seen that series.

 It does take a while for Matt Smith’s Doctor to appear in the episode properly.
-He comes in half-way through the episode.
+He comes in halfway through the episode.
 When the Doctor does appear, his skin’s so red and he has his mouth wide open.

-I like how Jenny gets the Doctor back to normal and when he does, he’s back on fire form like nothing’s ever happened.
+I like how Jenny gets the Doctor back to normal and when he does, he’s back on fine form like nothing’s ever happened.
 The Doctor even kisses Jenny, to which she slaps him.
 I couldn’t help laugh at that bit.

 ‘The Crimson Horror’ rating – 8/10